svinota/pyroute2/docs/ndb.rst

 routes, addresses etc. of connected systems, containers and network namespaces.

-In a nuthsell, NDB collects and aggregates netlink events in an SQL database, provides Python objects to reflect the system state, and applies changes back to the system.
+In a nutshell, NDB collects and aggregates netlink events in an SQL database, provides Python objects to reflect the system state, and applies changes back to the system.
 The database expects updates only from the sources, no manual SQL updates are expected normally.